httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## The DPR header field {#dpr}

-The "DPR" request header field is a number that indicates the client's current Device Pixel Ratio (DPR), which is the ratio of physical pixels over CSS px (Section 5.2 of {{W3C.CR-css-values-3-20160929}}) of the layout viewport (Section 9.1.1 of [CSS2]) on the device.
+The "DPR" request header field is a number that indicates the client's current Device Pixel Ratio (DPR), which is the ratio of physical pixels over CSS px (Section 5.2 of {{CSSVAL}}) of the layout viewport (Section 9.1.1 of [CSS2]) on the device.

 ~~~ abnf7230
   DPR = 1*DIGIT [ "."
 1*DIGIT ]